nbalepur/Pytorch-Stock-RNN/README.md

 ## Acknowledgements

-This project relied heavily on this paper by Rodolfo Saldanha, so thank you for putting out this information and making it accessible for beginners!
+This project relied heavily on the work from [this paper](https://medium.com/swlh/stock-price-prediction-with-pytorch-37f52ae84632) by Rodolfo Saldanha, so thank you for putting out this information and making it accessible for beginners!

 <br />
 <br />